 If a government who is trying to eradicate this plant has deemed it necessary to file a patent on the medicinal benefits of this plant, then perhaps it is worth our time to look into.

 Please note: we have only briefly touched on the benefits of CBD as an antioxidant in this article.
-However, there are so many more areas of human health where this miraculous substance has been shown to help.
+However, there are so many more areas of human health where this phenomenal substance has been shown to help.
 To dive deeper, we invite you to read our article on the Endocannabinoid System (ECS), which is your body’s ‘endogenous’ or internal system for utilizing cannabinoids.